Woven Wrap Passes – Anatomy of a Back Carry

 Like the Rucksack Pass, Traditional Sling Pass hold baby close against your back with a high top rail.
 In fact, Traditional Sling Pass is even snugger for holding baby against you and makes for some very comfortable carries.

 Some people find it easier to get a good seat with Traditional Sling Pass compared to Rucksack Pass.
 You can get a good, secure seat with either kind of pass.
-Just make sure the bottom rail (edge) of the wrap comes down under baby’s bottom and then up to baby’s knees, hiking them upward.
+Just make sure the bottom rail (edge) of the wrap comes down under baby’s bottom and then up to baby’s knees, hiking them upward slightly.

 You can also do Traditional Sling Pass with arms in or arms out as shown below.